Volunteers with the Junior Achievement program taught third-graders at Margaret Mead Elementary School how a city functions.

 Guidelines for community members and groups help ensure project success

-The 2016-17 Sponsored Projects Application Period is now CLOSED.
+The 2017-18 Sponsored Projects Application Period is closed.

 A community project is initiated to improve a school building or site.
 It is sponsored by individuals or groups such as PTSA, ASB, school staff, parents, local community members or sports groups.
 Projects have included:

 - Playground structures and equipment

 - Reader board signs